 It’s easy to start learning any programming language.
 Check out Wikipedia for a history and overview of any programming language and to make sure you can develop what you want to develop with that language.
 For example if you want to create an app for the Android then you have to learn Java and if you want to work on WordPress websites then you have to learn PHP.

 Finally remember that everything is hard the first time you do it.
-Everything looks complicated if you dont know what your looking at.
-This is very fleating, the new-ness wears of quickly and when it does you will realize its just like any other programming language, just with different syntax.
+Everything looks complicated if you don’t know what you’re looking at.
+This is very fleeting, the new-ness wears of quickly and when it does you will realize its just like any other programming language, just with different syntax.

 *Cobol is a language written in 1959 that exists primarily in legacy systems, usually financial or medical institutes, that are to large and cumbersome to replace.